yilei0620/DeepLab-V2-Read-Memory-Data/README.md

 `void MemoryDataLayer<Dtype>::AddMatVector(const vector<cv::Mat>& mat_vector, const vector<int>& labels, const vector<pair<int, int > >& dim_vector)`,

 where `mat_vector` is the vector for input images, `labels` is the vector for corresponding labels and `dim_vector` is the vector for input images' dimensions.
-The form of dimensions is `<height, width>`.
+The form of dimensions are `<height, width>`.